captain-kark/module_resources/README.md

 ## Authors

-See the list of [contributors](./CONTRIBUTORS.txt) who participated in this project.
+See the list of [contributors](./CONTRIBUTORS.txt) who have participated in this project.

 This list can be updated with `make contributors`.